Cat Not Interested in Their Scratcher? Try These 5 Tips!

 While about 20% of cats might not react to catnip, it’s a surefire way to get the other 80% interested in something; this is definitely the case with scratchers.

 The more eco-friendly (but slightly messier) option is to use dried organic catnip.
 The key with our cardboard scratchers is to sprinkle the catnip into the flutes of the cardboard (see photo below), to ensure the catnip doesn’t just flake off.
-This is easy with Kitty Kornhole, because the flutes are the only part of the cardboard visible and they are already facing upwards.
-As for the Kitty Kebab, two of the four sides of the scratchable surface are fluted, so you must tip the scratcher over with one of the fluted sides facing up before sprinkling the catnip in.
+With the Kitty Kebab, two of the four sides of the scratchable surface are fluted, so you must tip the scratcher over with one of the fluted sides facing up before sprinkling the catnip in.

 The other option is to use a catnip spray.
 This route is less eco-friendly, because spray bottles are likely virgin plastic and much of the packaging is probably not recyclable.